-Those areas remain important even after the recent drop below 13.60-.50 area, which has now been reversed on the push back above it.
-That said, the
+Those areas remain important even after the recent drop below 13.60-.50 area, which has now been reversed on the push back above 14.00.
+That said, the 14.00 area remains the more major congestion it is once again trading above at present, reinforced by a confluence weekly MA-13 and MA-41 in the 14.10-.00 area.

-14.00 area remains the more major congestion it is once again trading above at present, reinforced by a confluence of all weekly MA's in the 14.10-.00 area.
-Higher resistance remains in the 14.40-.50 area it had been testing over the past several weeks and the 14.69 December high it was recently challenging again.
+Higher resistance remains in the 14.40-.50 area it had been testing throughout March and the 14.69 December high it was challenging again at the end of last month.
+Yet it is now short-term critical once again after the recent nominal drop below 14.00.

-USD/RUB remains an outlier on the recent EMERGING CURRENCIES return to weakness due to the now extensive Crude Oil recovery from the depths of the December selloff.
+USD/RUB remained an outlier on the previous EMERGING CURRENCIES return to weakness.
+That is due to the now extensive Crude Oil recovery from the depths of the December selloff.